 What were the original ingredients?

-Since I had to change it a bit to make this recipe gluten free, dairy free, egg free and vegan, you may wonder what it looked like originally.
-Here is the list of the original ingredients:
+Even though this is a copycat recipes, I had to change it a bit to make this recipe gluten free, dairy free, egg free and vegan.
+You may wonder what it looked like originally.
+Here is the original recipe with the ingredients from the official recipe:

 - 1/2 pound butter, softened (2 sticks)